vtbassmatt/arpsynth-rp2040/README.md

   - GND and SCK to ground
   - VIN to 3.3V
 5. NeoPixel Strand's middle wire is connected to GP0.
 GND is obviously to ground, and power needs to be 5V.

+## To see the UI

+If you've connected the board to a Mac or Linux laptop, you can use `screen` to see some neat UI.

+1. Run `ls /dev/tty.*` and figure out which TTY is the serial console for your board.
+2. Run `screen /dev/tty.usbmodem101 115200` where `tty.usbmodem101` is the TTY you figured out in step 1.
+(115200 is the baud rate, which could be different if you bought a different RPi board.
+This value is correct for my RP2040-Tiny.)
+3. You may have to reload/refresh the code after starting up the `screen` session in order to see anything.